Last updated 7th July, 2018

 Fulcher became the center of an internal police investigation, and when asked, he said he deliberately didn’t reiterate to Halliwell that he was under caution as he believed Sian may still be alive, and so put her rights before those of a suspected murderer.
 The investigation found Fulcher guilty of gross misconduct and gave him a final warning.

 Unfortunately, despite solving a number of murder cases, Fulcher resigned in 2014.
 When asked about the impact of Fulcher’s decision, Becky’s mother, Karen Edwards, said that if Fulcher “followed the guidelines, Becky would never have been found”.

-On 31st of March 2016, Halliwell was formally charged with Becky Godden-Edwards’ murder, and in September a jury found him guilty.
+On 31 March 2016, Halliwell was formally charged with Becky Godden-Edwards’ murder, and in September a jury found him guilty.
 He was sentenced to whole life imprisonment, meaning that he is not eligible for parole, and will die in prison.